Kthao29/cyber_mall/README.md

 # E-commerce Back End Starter Code

 ## Description
 Starter code was provided to create a application for an e-commerce company.
+This application build a application for the backend of a website and it work by using Express as well as sequelize and mySQL to make it convinent to engage in buying and selling products online.